++ (positive)

+- (negative)

+Evolving/ Neutral

-+ (positive) Credit is under review for possible upgrade. - (negative) Credit is under review for possible downgrade.
-Evolving/ Neutral Credit is under review, direction uncertain.
+Credit is under review for possible downgrade.

+Credit is under review, direction uncertain.

 COUPON: The rate at which a bond pays interest.

 CURRENT YIELD: The annual income from an investment divided by the current market value.
 Since the mathematical calculation relies on the current market value rather than the investor's cost, current yield is unrelated to the actual return the investor will earn if the security is held to maturity.